explodinglabs/explodinglabs.github.io/_posts/2021-03-09-composition.markdown

 In Haskell, the body of a function is always an expression; there are no statements in functions.
 In a way this guides you into making sure functions are small.
-A Haskell function does no more than calculate a value based on an argument.
+A function does no more than give you a value based on an argument.

 Finally, we combine the solutions.